al-broco/mimosa-jscs/README.md

 absolute or relative to the project's root.
 In contrast to running JSCS from the command line, `mimosa-jscs` will not search other directories outside of your project for a configuration file.
-In particular, it wll not search your home directory or the project directory's ancestors for a file named `.jscsrc` or `.jscs.json`.
+In particular, it will not search your home directory or the project directory's ancestors for a file named `.jscsrc` or `.jscs.json`.
 This is to make building independent of external files not part of the Mimosa project.